Disclosure: Class Central is learner-supported. When you buy through links on our site, we may earn an affiliate commission.

 Certificate Yes, free

-Best Instructor-led Course by Scrimba
+Best Instructor-led Course (Scrimba)

 If you’re looking for an interactive platform to learn HTML/CSS, JavaScript, and Responsive Web Design with a variety of tutors, Scrimba is a great option.
-Their Learn HTML and CSS and Learn Javascript courses offer concise, interactive lessons with practical examples.
+Their Learn HTML and CSS and Learn JavaScript courses offer concise, interactive lessons with practical examples.
 In addition, Scrimba has comprehensive courses on CSS Grid and Flexbox, as well as other programming languages and frameworks.
 The final project on the platform is a solo project that can be reviewed for feedback.

 As a beginner, I found it helpful to complete a few projects on freeCodeCamp before moving on to Scrimba to gain practical experience in creating websites.

-You’ll learn the fundamentals of HTML/CSS and JavaScript, with practical examples and the ability to push your work to GitHub and deploy it.
+In this course, you’ll learn the fundamentals of HTML/CSS and JavaScript, with practical examples and the ability to push your work to GitHub and deploy it.

 Scrimba’s interactive platform allows you to understand the requirements and code them yourself, with instructors helping you understand the code while they write and explain it.